Majestic Dimensional Fidelity

 Ambience (the acoustics around the sound source)

-Additional important factors are…
+Other important factors are…

 Recording Technique